Video Editing Basics with Adobe Premiere Pro CC

 • You can move frame by frame by pressing the left and right arrows on your keyboard.

-• The eye icon is for visibility, the M / S is if you want to mute or solo out an audio track.
+• The eye icon is for visibility, and the M / S is for muting or soloing out an audio track.
 You can turn them on/off by clicking on them.

 • To cut or slice your video, select the Razor tool from the Tools Panel or press C on your keyboard, then click on the portion you want to cut.
 Once you are done, click on the Selection tool or press V on your keyboard.